-- 12.8 A sessional employee can be engaged to: - 12.8.1 provide specific industry expertise or specialisation (i.e. skills, knowledge, competency or industry currency) that is not available from within existing or current staff; and/or - 12.8.2 meet short term requirements of an industry specific training package, program or course; and/or - 12.8.3 respond to industry needs or demand including, but not limited to, open tender or commercial business; and/or
+- 11.8 A sessional employee can be engaged to: - provide specific industry expertise or specialisation (i.e. skills, knowledge, competency or industry currency) that is not available from within existing or current staff; and/or - meet short term requirements of an industry specific training package, program or course; and/or - respond to industry needs or demand including, but not limited to, open tender or commercial business; - replace existing or current staff who are absent for a short term; and/or - undertake and deliver teaching sessions whilst long term appointments (i.e. full-time or part-time employment) are sought.